Saturable absorption in defect-rich diamond nanophotonics: Observation of saturable absorption in dense-NV diamond

 To account for differences in mode properties and better understand the observed nonlinear response, we systematically investigate the intracavity intensity-dependent transmission spectra of the eight observed fundamental TM WGMs ranging from 979\,nm to 1604\,nm.
-The resulting transmission spectra are fit using a model derived from coupled-mode theory that incorporates coherent back-scattering~\cite{Borselli2005}, Fano interference~\cite{Suh2003}, and thermo-optic effects~\cite{Barclay2005, Itoi2025arXiv} to extract the power-dependent internal cavity loss $\kappa_{\text{c}}$ (see Appendix \ref{sec:MicrodiskCMT})\,\cite{Itoi2025arXiv}.
-The extracted values of $\kappa_{\text{c}}$ for each mode are plotted in \Cref{fig:Saturation} as a function of the intracavity photon number, $\mathcal{N}_{\text{cav}}$, calculated from the power dropped into the cavity mode and the experimentally determined cavity parameters (see Appendix \ref{sec:EigenmodeSim}).
-Uncertainties in the fitted loss rates are determined from the residuals of the Jacobian matrix obtained during the least-squares fitting procedure and are dominated by uncertainties in the input power, $P$, and the fibre coupling efficiency, $\eta_{\text{fibre}}$.
+The resulting transmission spectra are fit using a model derived from coupled-mode theory that incorporates coherent back-scattering~\cite{Borselli2005}, Fano interference~\cite{Suh2003}, and thermo-optic effects~\cite{Barclay2005, Itoi2025arXiv} to extract the power-dependent internal cavity loss $\kappa_{\text{cav}}$ (see Appendix \ref{sec:MicrodiskCMT})\,\cite{Itoi2025arXiv}.
+Note, however, that despite the inclusion of the thermo-optic effect, none of the modes that exhibit power-dependent lineshapes show any significant thermo-optic shifting---the inclusion of the thermo-optic effect in the fitting model serves mostly to refine our estimation of the number of intracavity photons (see Appendix \ref{sec:ExtractLoss}).
+The extracted values of $\kappa_{\text{cav}}$ for each mode are plotted in \Cref{fig:fig4__Saturation} as a function of the effective intracavity photon number, $\mathcal{N}_{\text{cav}}$, which does not depend on mode type and is calculated from the power dropped into the cavity mode and the experimentally determined cavity loss rates (see Appendix \ref{sec:EigenmodeSim}).
+Uncertainties in the fitted loss rates are determined from the covariance matrix obtained using the least-squares fitting procedure.
+These uncertainties, as well as uncertainties in the input power, $P$, and the fibre coupling efficiency, $\eta_{\text{fibre}}$, contribute to uncertainty in $\mathcal{N}_{\text{cav}}$.
 Additional details regarding the extraction of cavity loss rates are provided in Appendix \ref{sec:ExtractLoss}.